Quadrature rules with few nodes supported on algebraic curves: Introduction

 \section{Introduction}

 Originally associated with computing areas and volumes, the term \emph{quadrature} now primarily refers to the numerical computation of integrals.
-Specifically, given a non-negative Borel measure \(\mu\) on \(\R^n\), its \emph{support} is the smallest closed subset of \(\R^n\) whose complement has measure zero.
-For a measurable function \(f\) with \(\operatorname{supp}(\mu) \subseteq \operatorname{dom}(f)\) and \(\int |f|\, d\mu < \infty\), the goal of numerical quadrature is to approximate the integral \(\int f\, d\mu\) efficiently and accurately.
-Ideally, such approximations should come with error bounds and require only black-box evaluations of \(f\), without access to derivatives or other analytic information.
+Specifically, given a {positive Borel measure} $\mu$ on $\R^n$, its \emph{support} is the smallest closed subset of $\R^n$ whose complement has measure zero.
+For a measurable function $f$ with $\operatorname{supp}(\mu) \subseteq \operatorname{dom}(f)$ and $\int |f|\, d\mu < \infty$, the goal of numerical quadrature is to approximate the integral $\int f\, d\mu$ efficiently and accurately.
+Ideally, such approximations should come with error bounds and require only black-box evaluations of $f$, without access to derivatives or other analytic information.

-One classical approach is via \emph{quadrature rules}~\cite{co1}: for a given measure \(\mu\), a quadrature rule of \emph{strength} \(s\) is a finite set of nodes \(N = \{p_1,\ldots,p_\ell\}\subset \R^n\) together with positive weights \(w:N\to \R_{>0}\) such that
+One classical approach is via \emph{quadrature rules}~\cite{co1}: for a given measure $\mu$, a quadrature rule of \emph{strength} $s$ is a finite set of nodes $N = \{p_1,\ldots,p_\ell\}\subset \R^n$ together with positive weights $w:N\to \R_{>0}$ such that

-for all polynomials \(p\) of degree at most \(s\).
-The points in \(N\) are called the \emph{nodes} of the quadrature rule.
+for all polynomials $p$ of degree at most $s$.
+The points in $N$ are called the \emph{nodes} of the quadrature rule.
 While one could in principle allow signed weights, positivity ensures monotonicity of the integral, improves numerical stability, and often yields sharper error estimates~\cite[Conclusion~3.19]{hac}.

-The existence of such rules for arbitrary measures goes back to classical results of Richter~\cite{RS}, Tchakaloff~\cite{tchakaloff1957formules}, and Bayer--Teichmann~\cite{bt}.
-Using Carathéodory’s theorem it follws from these results that a quadrature rule of strength \(s\) always exists with at most
+The existence of such rules for arbitrary measures goes back to classical results of Richter~\cite{RS}, Tchakaloff~\cite{tchakaloff1957formules}.
+Using Carathéodory’s Theorem it follows from these results that a quadrature rule of strength $s$ always exists with at most

 nodes.

 Beyond their numerical significance, quadrature rules are closely linked to the geometry of moment cones: the set of all truncated moment sequences associated with a given measure forms a convex cone whose extreme points correspond to atomic measures, as observed already in the work of Richter, Tchakaloff, and Bayer--Teichmann.
 Carathéodory’s theorem provides a general upper bound on the number of atoms needed, but in many cases, especially when the support lies on an algebraic set, this bound is far from sharp.
 Recent advances exploit algebraic structure to refine these bounds, connecting the minimal number of nodes in quadrature formulas to the dimension and geometry of the underlying variety.
 The present work continues this direction by combining optimization techniques with real algebraic geometry to derive improved bounds for measures supported on curves, particularly rational ones.